markandrus/release-tool/README.md

-For example, the tool's own [.release.json](.release.json) specifies that, in order to create a Release, the version number must be bumped before committing and tagging the Software.
+For example, the tool's own [.release.json](.release.json) specifies that, in order to create a Release, the version number must be bumped before committing and tagging the software.
 In order to continue a Development Version, the version number must be bumped before committing the Software.